Call for proposals for mirror doctoral contracts 2026

 6 mirrored doctoral projects

-A mirrored doctoral project enables two distinct disciplinary theses to be articulated within a common multidisciplinary project.
+A mirror doctoral project allows two distinct disciplinary theses to be linked within a common multidisciplinary project.

-The aim is to approach the same research project through two different disciplines, to promote multidisciplinarity.
-The methods and references specific to each of the disciplines concerned will therefore have to be mobilized.
+The aim is to approach the same research project from two different disciplines in order to promote multidisciplinarity.
+The methods and references specific to each of the disciplines concerned must therefore be mobilized.

-This requires close collaboration between thesis directors (co-supervisors) in order to draw up, in pairs, a project definition and a coordinated response to the IDIL call for projects.
+To do this, close collaboration between thesis supervisors (the co-sponsors) is necessary in order to jointly draft the project definition and a coordinated response to the IDIL call for projects.

 The IDIL graduate program is funding six mirror doctoral projects for the 2026 academic year, representing a total of 12 doctoral contracts over a period of three years.